Dakota State University students walking around campus

 Timelines & Requirements (PHDCD)

-The Doctor of Philosophy in Cyber Defense (PHDCD) program accepts students in the Fall semester only, although classes are offered in the Fall Spring, and Summer semesters.
+The Doctor of Philosophy in Cyber Defense (PHDCD) program accepts students in the Fall and Spring semesters, although classes are offered in the Fall Spring, and Summer semesters.

 Dakota State University seeks highly motivated individuals with education and professional credentials that will enable them to be successful doctoral students.